Frank Sherwin (politician): Politician

 Sherwin joined Fianna Fáil in 1926, and in 1939 was elected to the party's Ard Comhairle (National Executive).
 During World War II he joined the Irish Army as a reserve with other Fianna veterans.
 He fell out with Fianna Fáil in 1943 after the party refused to nominate him as a candidate for a general election.
 After a brief flirtation with Clann na Poblachta, he first ran as an independent in 1945.

-He stood for Dáil Éireann as an independent candidate in the three-seat Dublin North–Central constituency at the 1957 general election, failing of election with just over 15% of the first-preference vote.
+He stood for Dáil Éireann as an independent candidate in the three-seat Dublin North–Central constituency at the 1957 general election, failing to be elected with just over 15% of the first-preference vote.
 One of the successful candidates, Fianna Fáil TD Colm Gallagher, died in June 1957, just three months after the election.
 This triggered a by-election on 14 November, which Sherwin won.

 The constituency was expanded to a four-seater for the 1961 general election, and Sherwin retained his Dáil seat comfortably, winning over 21% of the first-preference vote.
 However, his vote fell at the 1965 election to less than 6%, and he lost his seat to the Labour Party's Michael O'Leary.

 He was a member of Dublin City Council as an independent, from 1955 to 1967 and from 1974 to 1981.